cynthia-sg/chat_angular/README.md

 Built with:

   - <strong>Server side:</strong> Node.js, Socket.io, Express, Redis
-  - <strong>Client side:</strong> HTML5 Boilerplate, Bootstrap, Handlebars and jQuery
+  - <strong>Client side:</strong> HTML5 Boilerplate, Bootstrap, AngularJS  and jQuery

 This is just a <strong>proof of concept</strong> of what could be done with these technologies.